 - Promote faculty and student involvement in activities relating to the promotion of health of individuals, families, communities and society.

 Northeastern State University is strongly committed to excellence in instruction, to appropriate basic and applied research, to educational outreach and service, and to cultural activities that enhance the quality of life in the region and state.
-The universitys mission is to provide undergraduate and graduate education leading to bachelors degrees, masters degrees in selected areas, and a doctoral degree in Optometry.
-The philosophy and objectives of the Department of Nursing are in accord with the mission and purposes of the University.
-The nursing faculty shares beliefs about the person, environment, society, health, nursing, learning, professional nursing education, and professional role development that form the philosophy of the nursing program.
+The university’s mission is to provide undergraduate and graduate education leading to bachelor’s degrees, master’s degrees in selected areas, and a doctoral degree in Optometry.
+The philosophy and objectives of the Nursing Program are in accord with the mission and purposes of the University.
+The nursing faculty shares beliefs about the person, environment, society, health, nursing, learning, and professional nursing education that form the philosophy of the nursing program.

 The Person is viewed as a unique, holistic individual worthy of respect and dignity.
 Each person is an interrelated physical, mental, social and spiritual system.
 The person is an experiencing and perceiving individual, family, community, or population who interacts with the environment and is the focus of nursing.
 Each person, during the dynamic process of development, strives for well-being, is responsible for individual health, and exercises the right of choice regarding health needs.

 The Environment reflects two interrelated components.
 First, the internal environment comprises all dimensions of the person.
 Second the external environment, or everything outside the person, comprises multiple dimensions that affect the person.
 Patterns of interaction between the internal and external environment make each individual, family, and community unique.

 Society, the context of nursing, is dynamic and pluralistic.
 It is made up of persons who live together as families and communities with their own value systems.
 Society is characterized by diverse groups and populations.
 Within groups, the family is the fundamental and most significant unit, and is self-defined.
 Patterns of interaction within the family affect the health of individuals, families, and communities.